Introduction to Gamification in Corporate Training

 - Make it less about timed activities and quantity, and more about the quality.

 - For example, if the learners are asked to create multiple scenarios in a game, don’t set a time limit or specify a certain quantity at which one of them wins.
-Instead, conduct a qualitative check and then announce the winners without emphasizing on the competition.
+Instead, conduct a qualitative check and then announce the winners without emphasizing the competition.

 4. Design a Realistic Reward System